 We're not re-inventing things we already know work well for users.
 We are building on what we already have in the GOV.UK Design System and collaborating directly with the team working on it.
 We already document patterns and components that aren’t documented elsewhere in Government.
 Most of these are from Government staff services.
 We share these across Home Office and Government in part to help Government staff services meet the same standards as public services.

 Creating a design language has the same goals.
 Staff services should not suffer because they cannot use the GOV.UK design language.

 Collaborating across Government departments

 We’ve purposely designed this work to be used across departments.
-We want other departments to be able to pick it up and re-use it, reducing wasted effort across Government.
-We have collaborated with GDS, Ministry of Justice and the Department for Work and Pensions to make sure our work will scale.
+We want other departments to be able to re-use it with minimal changes, reducing wasted effort across government.
+We’ve initially collaborated with GDS, Ministry of Justice and the Department for Work and Pensions to make sure our work will scale.

 We’ve already learnt a lot and have been iterating the language to better meet services needs.
 We already have production services using the work and have seen the language work across a range of service types.